 It can be an incredible rewarding experience to take on the renovation of an old home.
 When it comes to period timber frame homes, like this beautifully renovated 16th-century cottage (pictured above), the frame itself requires its own suite of repairs and remedial actions.

-For timber frame homes which have not been clad with brick, or rendered entirely in lime, the exposed timber has likely taken some battering from the elements over the centuries — and in recent years, may have been covered by inappropriate modern materials.
+But for those timber frame homes which have not been clad with brick or lime render, the exposed timber has likely taken some battering from the elements over the centuries — and in recent years, may have been covered by inappropriate modern materials.
 These timbers may, therefore, be in need of some repair.

-Rot can also just impact the exterior weathering face, with the timber behind as solid as a rock.
-So, identifying the cause of the problem is essential before treating the effects and making cosmetic repairs.
+Rot can also just impact the exterior weathering face, with the timber behind remaining solid and undamaged.
+So, identifying the cause of the problem is essential before treating the effects and making repairs.

 Moisture can become trapped within timber in different ways:

 - ‘Shakes’ on the exterior – splits which can develop along the grain as timber dries out – do not typically compromise the structural integrity of the frame, but can lead to water ingress

 - Timbers which were originally installed with the grain running at an angle can be problematic.
 Rain can expose the grain here, causing ridges to form, and rainwater can become trapped within the undulating surface

 - Soil levels or interior floors can also build up, over the centuries, over the sole plate (the timber nearest the ground — more on this later), causing it to become damp and/or begin to rot

 Another cause of decay over the last half century or so, has been the use of modern, synthetic materials in ‘repair work’.

 Wood allows moisture and humidity to pass freely through — it’s a breathable building material.
 By contrast, modern building materials such as cement render and synthetic paints are impermeable and do not allow the timber to breathe.